-OnePlus users are appalled by the latest discovery of email data being leaked via the ‘Shot on OnePlus’ app.
+OnePlus users are appalled by the latest discovery of their email data being leaked via the ‘Shot on OnePlus’ app.
 This information has been revealed by 9to5Google.
 The company was notified about this bug in early May this year.
-The company had responded by rolling out a fix for the same but the issue still persisted.
+OnePlus had responded by rolling out a fix for the same but the issue still persisted.
 In fact, a report suggests that this is not a newborn issue and that the leaks have been taking place ever since the app was initially launched.
 This is shocking because the ‘Shot on OnePlus’ app is easily a couple of years old.

 The Shot on OnePlus app is a common platform for people all across the globe to share pictures that can be further used as wallpapers.
 Like any other app, it requires the users to sign in with their email ids to enable the services.